stuttgart-things/install-configure-powerdns/README.md

 # stuttgart-things/install-configure-powerdns

 This Ansible role can completely set up and configure a PowerDNS DNS server with a mariadb backend and a managment frontend within a podman container with a NGINX reverse proxy for secure access.
 The entire ansible logic is based on api calls.
 No client binary is required.
-In addition to the installation, this role can also be used to create dns entrys and much more.
+In addition to the installation, this role can also be used to create and delete dns entrys manage dns zones and much more.

 ### Role installation:
 <details><summary><b>Install this role on your ansible host (click here)</b></summary>